Experiencing a pandemic can be very unsettling and have a negative impact on someone's mental health, both in the short and longer term.

 - Normalising psychological responses – reminding staff this an unprecedented situation and giving them permission to step back, take breaks and discuss their emotional wellbeing.
 Letting them know it’s okay to experience symptoms of stress or anxiety.
 Equally, it’s also okay to be coping with the impact of outbreak.

 - Delivering formal psychological care in stepped ways – It is recommended a stepped approach is adopted to support the mental wellbeing of NHS staff with basic physical needs, information and peer support and psychological first aid as the first line of support available to staff.
+NHS staff can access a new free psychological first aid training course to develop skills and confidence in providing psychological support to those affected by COVID-19.
 Psychological interventions should be utilised for those who require it and can make effective use of it during crisis periods.
 Organisations may want to review their support for staff and expand provisions where possible, which could include debriefs, trauma risk management (TRiM), Schwartz rounds, engagement, and deployment of existing in-house clinical psychology teams.

 - Providing psychological care to patients and their families - In addition to the changing nature of work, staff may also be dealing with patient deaths, as well as dealing with sick and/or dying family members and friends.
 Practitioner psychologists can help employers understand how frontline staff manage patient and family fears and concerns.
 Organisations may want to speak to and prepare their chaplains and counselling services as they will have a key role in supporting staff.